Links

-CPIT summary
+CPIT Summary

 • Every time a trade is made, the price of the underlying asset is moved by some amount